freakout42/formax/docs/index.md

 trained user can enter data with minimal effort and time, due to the fast application, optimized keyboard handling and ultra low bandwidth usage.
-The productivity these forms bring to the table cannot be achieved with any other tool.
+The productivity these forms bring to the table cannot be achieved with any other tool out there.

 #### Development